andrewcmyers/multilist/README.md

 # multilist
-Multilist is a checklist/TODO application for Android and JavaFX.
-Multilist is designed to be be convenient for maintaining multiple checklists that are reused, such as shopping lists, recipes, and trip checklists.
+Multilist is a checklist/todo application for Android.
+It handles both one-time todo items and recurring checklists.
+Multilist is designed to support multiple reusable checklists, such as shopping lists, recipes, and trip checklists.
 Importantly, these checklists are allowed to overlap.
-Multilist rolls together checklist items and lists as the same sort of thing, so a checklist item can have subitems.
-Unlike other checklist applications, there is not a tree of items; multiple todo items can depend on the same todo item, as long as the dependencies do not form a cycle.
+Multilist rolls together checklist items and lists as the same sort of thing, so any checklist item can have subitems.
+However, unlike other checklist applications, it does not impose a tree structure on items; instead, multiple items can depend on the same item, as long as dependencies do not form a cycle.
+This is handy when the same item can appear in multiple checklists.

 A longer term goal is to make it use Fabric (http://www.cs.cornell.edu/projects/Fabric) as the back end for persistent